Hedgeturd/SU-Font-Tool/README.md

 Text properties can also be modified by changing the values inside the XML<br>

 ## Limitations
-At this moment in time, the tool is only able to convert basic FCO files<br>
+The tool is only able to convert basic FCO files<br>
-It does not yet have support for writing highlights and other extra FCO text features
+Highlights and other extra FCO text features are not yet supported

 ## Thanks
 Big thank you to [TheExentist151](https://github.com/TheExentist151) for letting me recycle some of the code from [SonicColorsXTBConv](https://github.com/TheExentist151/SonicColorsXTBConv)